Computation of structured stability radii for Dissipative-Hamiltonian systems: Stability radii of DH systems under structure preserving perturbations to the matrices and .

 \begin{remark} Let $A\in \mathbb C^{n,n}$ have all its eigenvalues in the open left half complex plane.
-Then for a positive definite solution $X=X^H> 0$ of the strict Lyapunov inequality
+Then for a positive definite solution $X=X^*> 0$ of the strict Lyapunov inequality

 let $T$ be the positive definite square root $X^{\frac 12}$ or the Cholesky factor of $X$.
-Multiplying $\dot x =Ax$ from the left by $T$ and performing a basis change $y=Tx$, we obtain a DH system $\dot y=(J-R)y$ with $Q=I$, where the right-hand side has a positive Hermitian part $R>0$.
+Multiplying $\dot x =Ax$ from the left by $T$ and performing a change of basis $y=Tx$ {we obtain a DH system $\dot y=(J-R)y$ with where the right hand side has a positive Hermitian part $R>0$.}

 Since the solution of \eqref{lyaineqcc} is not unique, one may ask the question whether there is a solution $X$ that leads, in some sense, to an 'optimal' DH representation.
 It has been suggested in \cite{AchAC23} to solve the Lyapunov-like equation